 If they are turning orange/yellow on you, you are probably wearing the incorrect undertones!
 You need to wear a foundation with pink undertones.
 NARS Sheer Glow is possibly the best foundation ever for fair skin.
 I usually have to wear the fairest shade, or the fairest shade is too dark with many brands.
 I have yellow/neutral undertones, so I wear the color “Gobi.”
 For you, I’d recommend “Mont Blanc.”
 With NARS, the next to the fairest is my color!

 The next fairest would be Laura Mercier Silk Creme Foundation.
 The color “Soft Porcelain” is neutral (so it’d work great for slightly pink or neutral undertones) and really insanely good coverage!
 Almost full (whereas the NARS is light-medium).
-They don’t carry the super fair shades at Sephora typically for either brand, so visit a counter at Nordstrom, Bloomingdales, etc. and check them out!! :)posted almost 3 years ago
+They don’t carry the super fair shades at Sephora typically for either brand, so visit a counter at Nordstrom, Bloomingdales, etc. and check them out!! :)posted about 3 years ago